 Events First let us try and understand the concept of WebSocket events:

-WebSocket events:
+WebSocket Events:

 We will use three WebSocket events: